emscripten-core/emscripten/docs/packaging.md

 ------------

 One important thing to note here is that emscripten doesn't currently support the stable LLVM releases.
-It requires the a build of LLVM from top-of-tree, or at least very close ot it.
+It requires a build of LLVM from top-of-tree, or at least very close ot it.
 This means that depending on a packaged version of LLVM is unlikely to work.

 The core
 [DEPS](https://chromium.googlesource.com/emscripten-releases/+/refs/heads/master/DEPS)
-file in the `emscripten-releases` repository contains all the information about about the varisou repositories that go into an emscripten release.
+file in the `emscripten-releases` repository contains all the information about about the various repositories that go into an emscripten release.
 This is the repo used by our CI to build and test emscripten.
-To find out which revisions when into a given release you need to check out the DEPS file that the revision corresponding to that release.
+To find out which revisions went into a given release you need to check out the DEPS file that the revision corresponding to that release.
 It has lines like these:

 ```